-With this type of hand surgery, our surgeons replace or attach the skin to a part of the hand where the skin is missing.
+With this type of hand surgery, our surgeons attach the skin to a part of the hand where the skin is missing.
 The skin used for a skin graft is typically harvested from another, healthy part of the body.

 Skin flaps work in much the same way as skin grafts.
 The difference is that a skin flap uses a piece of skin that has its own blood supply.
 We use skin flaps to repair areas where the skin does not have its own blood supply, such as areas with major tissue damage.